 \section{Introduction}

 Democratic institutions play a crucial role in preventing political actors from pursuing policies that prioritize their own interests over the broader public good \citep[Federalist papers 53 and 54:][]{federalist54, federalist53}.
-As political polarization increases and democratic norms erode, scholars have recognized the growing importance of institutional constraints on policy makers \citep{levitsky2023tyranny, little2023measuring, mccarty2019polarization}.
-To safeguard institutions, advocates have suggested reforms which insulate democratic processes from partisan control.\footnote{For example, see \href{https://www.peoplenotpoliticiansoregon.com/}{People Not Politicians Oregon} or Ohio's \href{https://citizensnotpoliticians.org/}{Citizens Not Politicians}.} For example, the Electoral Count Reform and Presidential Transition Improvement Act of 2022 represents an effort to make it more difficult for partisan actors to manipulate the presidential electoral certification process.
+Further, increasing political polarization and the erosion of democratic norms in many countries have encouraged more recent attention to placing additional institutional constraints on policy makers \citep{levitsky2023tyranny, little2023measuring, mccarty2019polarization}.
+To safeguard institutions, advocates have suggested reforms that insulate democratic processes from partisan control.\footnote{For example, see \href{https://www.peoplenotpoliticiansoregon.com/}{People Not Politicians Oregon} or Ohio's \href{https://citizensnotpoliticians.org/}{Citizens Not Politicians}.} For example, the Electoral Count Reform and Presidential Transition Improvement Act of 2022 represents an effort to make it more difficult for partisan actors to manipulate the presidential electoral certification process in the United States.

-This paper studies American congressional redistricting, a political process often exploited by partisan actors to enact districting plans that favor their own party.
+We study reform in American congressional redistricting, a political process often exploited by partisan actors to enact districting plans that favor their own party.
 This manipulation, known as \emph{partisan gerrymandering}, has been widespread in the past two redistricting cycles \citep{50states2010, kenny2023widespread, warshaw_2022}.
-Redistricting plans that disproportionately favor a certain party can limit how responsive a party's share of seats in the legislature are to changes in its vote share, and can reduce the electoral power of racial minorities \citep[e.g.][]{canon2022race, canon1999representation, grofman1991identifying, polsby1991third}.
+Redistricting plans that disproportionately favor a certain party can limit how responsive a party's share of seats in the legislature is to changes in its vote share and can reduce the electoral power of racial minorities \citep[e.g.][]{canon2022race, canon1999representation, grofman1991identifying, polsby1991third}.